El Rito, Rio Arriba County, New Mexico

-El Rito, (Spanish for The Little River), is an unincorporated community in Rio Arriba County, New Mexico, United States.
+El Rito, (Spanish for 'riíto', The Little River), is an unincorporated community in Rio Arriba County, New Mexico, United States.
 Its elevation is 6875 ft.

 El Rito is located on NM 554, 18 mi northwest of Española and 15 mi northwest of Ojo Caliente.

 El Rito was one of the first Spanish settlements in the Jicarilla Apache lands north of Santa Fe, being settled about 1807.
 San Juan Nepomuceno Catholic Church is in the town, built between 1827 and 1832.
 This church has been erroneously claimed to be the oldest church in New Mexico despite multiple churches being built more than 200 year prior to it.
 The church was restored in the 1980s.

 El Rito is the home of the Carson National Forest Service – El Rito Ranger District, the El Rito Public Library, the Las Clinicas del Norte, and a campus of Northern New Mexico College.